Stream pool

-A stream pool, in hydrology, is a stretch of a river or stream in which the water depth is above average and the water velocity is below average.
+In hydrology, a stream pool is a stretch of a river or stream in which the water depth is above average and the water velocity is below average.

 Formation

 A stream pool may be bedded with sediment or armoured with gravel, and in some cases the pool formations may have been formed as basins in exposed bedrock formations.
 Plunge pools, or plunge basins, are stream pools formed by the action of waterfalls.
 Pools are often formed on the outside of a bend in a meandering river.